ucl-bug/k-wave/README.md

 ## Installation Instructions

+### MATLAB Add-On Explorer

+The k-Wave toolbox can be installed directly from the MATLAB Add-On Explorer.
+Select `Add-Ons` and search for `k-Wave`, then select `Add`, `Add to MATLAB`.

+### Direct Download

-The k-Wave toolbox is installed by adding the `k-Wave` folder to the MATLAB path.
+If  you downloaded the k-Wave Toolbox from GitHub or the the k-Wave website, the k-Wave toolbox is installed by adding the `k-Wave` folder to the MATLAB path.

 To update the path interactively, use the `Set Path` dialog box which is accessed by typing `pathtool` at the MATLAB command line.
 This dialog box can also be accessed using the `Set Path` button on the ribbon bar.
 Once the dialog box is open, the toolbox is installed by clicking `Add Folder`, selecting the k-Wave toolbox folder, and clicking `Save`.
 The toolbox can be uninstalled in the same fashion.